limingxi/binarysearch/README.md

 With the knowledge of invariant, point 3 and point 4 are easy to explain.
 For point 3, we don't use mid+1 or mid-1 because we don't want to kick the target out of the range.
 For example, we are looking for 8 and A[mid]=7 and A[mid+1]=9.
 Once we choose left=mid+1, then target&lt;A[left].
 For point 4, the target maybe smaller than A[0] or larger then A[n-1].
 We can assume A[-1]=INT_MIN and A[n]=INT_MAX which will guarantee the loop invariant in the first place.

 >Tip: one thing to mention here is that mid+1 or mid-1 can make sure you won't loop infinitely.
 So are we in danger for using **mid** to update left & right?
 The answer is no, because loop stops at **right-left==1**.
 Still get lost?
-Think about when we get an infinite loop: assume when right-left==1
+Think about when we get an infinite loop: assume when right-left==1:
 >**mid = left+(right-left)/2 = left+0 = left**
 >Then we assign mid to left, which means nothing changes here.
 However, our loop will be terminated when right-left==1 :)

 Well, maybe you still think it's hard to remember the rules and apply them into real situation is even harder.
-OK then you just keep in mind one thing: **keep your "target" in A[left] and A[right]!** Sometimes you are finding a specific index, maybe sometimes you are just finding a **gap**, never skip the gap when you updating the left or right and you will be fine.
+OK then you just keep in mind one thing: **keep your "target" in A[left] and A[right]!** Sometimes you are finding a specific index, but sometimes you are just finding a **gap**, never skip the gap when you updating the left or right and you will be fine.